karmab/kcli-ztp/docs/index.md

 ## Get kcli

-We will leverage kcli to easily create and customize vms needed by the lab.
+We will leverage kcli to easily create the assets needed for the lab.

 Install it following instructions [here](https://github.com/karmab/kcli#quick-start).